xychcz/S3Fit/manuals/advanced_usage.md

 The function `models_unitnorm_obsframe()` is used to return the extinct, redshifted, and convolved (with both of instrumental and physical broadening) model spectra in the observed wavelength grid, to the main fitting functions to calculate the best-fit normalization factors.
 Please read the [fitting strategy](manuals/fitting_strategy.md) to learn about the details.
-You may not need to largely modify the `models_unitnorm_obsframe()` function since it can be used uniformly for multiple type of models.
+You may not need to largely modify the `models_unitnorm_obsframe()` function since it can be used uniformly for multiple types of models.

 #### Create configuration dictionary
 The format of the input model configuration is as follows: